 - Close the ends by pushing them into the roll.
 Now you can either freeze or cook the cabbage rolls (see below).

-- If the cabbage rolls were frozen, thaw them in the refrigerator.
+- If the cabbage rolls were frozen, thaw them in the refrigerator first.
 I like to thaw them directly in the dish I will be baking them in.
-If fresh, continue to step 2 below.

 - Preheat the oven to 350°F. Boil some water in a kettle.
 Arrange the cabbage rolls in a casserole dish.
 If you are baking a large amount at once, they can be layered on top of each other.